-LGL300 Administrative and Municipal Law/LGS260 Administrative Law 3 credits
+LGL300 Administrative and Municipal Law

 This course teaches students about the principles and processes governing the operation, functions, and powers of administrative agencies and local governments, and the creation, revision, and repeal of administrative regulations and municipal ordinances.
 Students will receive experiential learning through guest lecturers experienced in administrative and municipal processes, by researching and presenting on specific state agencies, and by analyzing and codifying municipal ordinances.
+Prereauisites: LGL100 and LGL120 Terms Offered: SU, WI